10.8. Regressions in 6.1.0

 [RTI Issue ID CORE-12739]

-If a DataWriter that had a non-default DataWriterQos.transport_priority value set discovered a DataReader with a multicast receive address, the DataWriter, and any other DataWriter within the same participant, was not able to send any traffic over unicast.
-This could cause communication failures in a number of different scenarios, including a broken reliability protocol due to the inability to send heartbeats over unicast or the inability to communicate with other DataReaders that have not been configured to use a multicast receive address.
+If a DataWriter that has a non-default DataWriterQos.transport_priority value set discovers a DataReader with a multicast receive address, the DataWriter, and any other DataWriter within the same participant, is not able to send any traffic over unicast.
+This can cause communication failures in a number of different scenarios, including a broken reliability protocol due to the inability to send heartbeats over unicast or the inability to communicate with other DataReaders that have not been configured to use a multicast receive address.

 Fixed in: 6.1.2, 7.1.0